-Trying to figure out how much nitrogen is in that bag of fertilizer?
+Trying to figure out how much nitrogen is in that bag of granular fertilizer?
 Or how much many pounds of N you’re putting down per 1,000 ft²?
 Use our Nitrogen Calculator below to quickly get accurate results.

 How Do I Calculate the Total Amount of Nitrogen in Fertilizer?